geolongc/speeding_GPS_UK/README.md

 R

+read model data.R is used to read data in R for plot and modelling

 plot road link-level speeding.R is used to plot road link level speeding counts across road network in R

 nb model for speeding.R is used to implement negative binominal model for speeding behaviours, network metrics, and engineering features